HXZXS/Better-JavaScript/README-EN.md

 ## What is this for?

-Browsers run web pages, but they cannot directly access local files, show system dialogs, or run local programs by default.
+Web pages run in browsers and, by default, cannot access local files, show system dialogs, or launch programs.

-BJS Data Relay solves this.
-It runs an HTTP service on the local machine.
-Web pages send requests, the service executes the corresponding local operations, and returns results to the web pages.
+BJS Data Relay solves this problem.
+It runs an HTTP service on the local computer.
+The web page sends requests, the service executes the corresponding local operations, and then returns the results to the web page.

 So you can:

 - Open a folder on your computer from a web page
-- Show a real system window from a web page
+- Show a real system dialog from a web page
-- Launch programs installed on your computer from a web page
+- Launch programs on your computer from a web page
-- Browse, create, delete, copy, and move files using a web page
+- Browse, create, delete, copy, and move files from a web page
-- Parse Lanzou cloud sharing links and download files from a web page
+- Parse Lanzou cloud links and download files from a web page
-- ...and more
+- ......

 ---